 - Curriculum vitae

-- Copy of veterinary medical school diploma
+- A copy of veterinary medical school diploma

 - If available, a list of publications and/or lectures written or delivered by the applicant

-- Letter of acceptance/confirmation letter from the AO VET Faculty Surgeon at the host institution
+- Letter of acceptance/confirmation letter from the AO VET faculty surgeon at the host institution

 For the fellowship the applicant should look for an institution matching his/her level of expertise.
 Contact and acceptance by the direction of the institution is mandatory before submitting the application forms and must be organized by the fellow.
 Please note that the host clinic surgeon supervising the fellowship has to be a recognized AO Faculty Surgeon.